-You can travel with a tortoise, but it’s not recommended unless it’s absolutely necessary.
+You can travel with a tortoise, but it should be avoided unless absolutely essential.

 The new sights, sounds, and activities can disturb a naturally solitary and routine-bound tortoise.
-In the worst cases, it can result in lowered immune health due to stress, leading to illness.
+In the worst cases, stress can result in lowered immune health, leading to illness and disease.

-However, it may be necessary to travel with your tortoise in some circumstances.
+However, it may be necessary to travel with a tortoise in some circumstances.

-If your tortoise is sick, you’ll need to take it to a vet for examination and treatment.
-Also, if you’re traveling cross-country to a new home, you’ll need to take your tortoise with you.
+If a tortoise is sick or injured, you’ll need to take it to a vet for examination and treatment.
+Also, you’ll need to take the tortoise along if you’re traveling cross-country to a new home.

 These circumstances are out of your hands, so the tortoise must adapt to the unwelcome stimuli.